 A little background

 I have a family member who is self-proclaimed as NOT techy.
-She uses a Mac for her schoolwork, and at semester end, she was trying to clean up her files.
-Her goal was to delete any duplicate files that she had inadvertently downloaded more than once during the semester.
+She uses a Mac for her schoolwork; at semester end, she was trying to clean up her files.
+Her goal was to delete duplicate files she had inadvertently downloaded more than once during the semester.

 She spent quite a long time self-sufficiently Googling her questions for the best way to do this.
 Finally, she couldn’t find the answer she was seeking, so she called me, and I helped her through the process.
 The result is this post that I’m hoping might help someone else in this exact situation.

 What’s with parenthesis and numbers, such as file(1).docx in a file name?

 The issue: she got confused by the default naming conventions automatically added to duplicated downloaded files on her Mac.